-So it is without further adieu that we give you all the summer movies you definitely don't want to miss, which we culled with help from The Numbers.
+So it is without further adieu that we give you all the summer movies you definitely don't want to miss.
 This list has been copiously aggregated.
 Know that we left no stone unturned in trying to bring you the creme dela creme of of 2017 Summer movies.

 How good does it make you feel that there is going to be a new Guardians of the Galaxy movie this summer?
 Yup, you heard that right.
 Star-Lord, Gamora, Baby Groot, Drax and a bunch of other characters are returning for another installment of this popular franchise.
 Add to this that none other than Kurt Russell is joining the cast, and you have a film that is practically a license to print money.
 This new adventure goes even deeper in trying discover who Peter Quill's/Star-Lord's parents were.
 If this seems like unusual fare for a comic book movie that is precisely what makes Guardians of the Galaxy so special.
 Young people love it because of the bigger than life characters.
 Adults love it because it is a kids film with adult sensibilties.
 Big summer blockbusters don't come anymore readymade than Guardians of the Galaxy Vol. 2.